 Given these structures, unergatives can have the CO either in the object or the adjunct position, while unaccusative verbs can have the CO only in the adjunct position since the subject is in its object position.
 This three-way classification of the CO construction seems to save the Unergative Restriction, licensing the unaccusative verbs.
-However, when considering the fact that not all unaccusative verbs can occur with the CO, a question still remains.
+However, when considering the fact that not all unaccusative verbs can occur with the CO, a question still remains of how to block examples like the following: